egor7/blog-1/csv/csv.md

 to display the number of worker threads allocated for `qcsv`.

-This simple wrapper can easily achieve what csvlook, csvcut, csvgrep and csvsort are built for... and even more.
+This simple wrapper can easily achieve what `csvlook`, `csvcut`, `csvgrep` and `csvsort` are built for… and even more.
 For example,

 ```bash
 $ qcsv '.csv.read10 `data.csv'
 ```

-mocks `csvlook` and displays nicely aligned the first 10 rows of `data.csv`.
+mocks `csvlook` and displays the first 10 rows of `data.csv` nicely aligned.
 You can pipe the output to `less -S` for wide tables.

 ![qcsv mocks csvlook](pic/qmockscsvlook.png)